Frenchh/Frenchcore_v2/doc/README_windows.txt

-French Core
+Franc Core
 =====================

 Intro
 -----
-French (FRC) is a sustainable cryptocurrency modeled after Satoshi Nakamoto’s vision for Bitcoin.
+Franc (FRC) is a sustainable cryptocurrency modeled after Satoshi Nakamoto’s vision for Bitcoin.
 It is a decentralized, peer-to-peer transactional currency designed to offer a solution to the problem posed by the exponential increase in energy consumed by Bitcoin and other proof-of-work currencies.
 Proof-of-work mining is environmentally unsustainable due to the electricity used by high-powered mining hardware.
-French utilizes an energy efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.
+Franc utilizes an energy efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.
 The Green Protocol offers a simple solution to Bitcoin sustainability issues and provides a faster, more scalable blockchain that is better suited for daily transactional use.